The Effect of Music on Memory

 Difficulty of Project

-The beauty of this experiment is that you probably already own everything you need, or at least know someone that does, and can borrow the materials fairly easily.
+The beauty of this music science fair project is that you probably already own everything you need, or at least know someone that does, and can borrow the materials fairly easily.
 The digital age is a wonderful thing.
 Therefore, we are boldly proclaiming thus:

 These days, technology is available, if you know where to look.
 Outside of pencil and paper to take data, you will need access to a computer with internet, and an iPod or other music playing device.
 That’s it!